Hyperbolicity and Quasi-hyperbolicity in Polynomial Diffeomorphisms of ${\Bbb C}^2$: Invariant families of parametrized curves

 One of the equivalent definitions of quasi-expansion concerns the existence of a large normal family of entire curves imbedded in $J^-$.
 We will use this as our definition and derive a number of its properties.
-We let $\Psi$ be an $f$-invariant family of injective holomorphic maps $\psi:{\Bbb C}\to J^-\subset{\Bbb C}^2$ such that $\psi'(\zeta)\ne0$ for all $\zeta\in{\Bbb C}$ and which satisfy the disjointness (1.1) and normalization (1.2) conditions: and